-- Patients affected by community-acquired infections are typically younger (average age 50 years).
+- Community-acquired CDI: affected individuals are typically younger (∼ 50 years)

 Epidemiological data refers to the US, unless otherwise specified.

-- Forms environmentally resistant spores (capable of withstanding heat and acid)
+- Forms environmentally-resistant spores (capable of withstanding heat, antibiotics, and acid)

 - Highly contagious

-Symptoms of C. difficile-associated diarrhea (CDAD) usually develop during antibiotic treatment or 2–10 days following its initiation; however, 25–40% of cases may manifest as late as 10 weeks following treatment.
+Symptoms typically develop during antibiotic treatment or 2–10 days following its initiation; however, 25–40% of cases manifest as late as 10 weeks following treatment.